zitongcharliedeng/midiTypingAndGaming/README.md

 This is essentially just https://forum.il2sturmovik.com/topic/76764-midi-device-as-game-controller-control-layout-switching-on-the-fly/, but in my own words so my stupid self can understand it quickly in the future.

 ## Backstory
 I absolutely adore my Linnstrument and hate the out of date, skewed qwerty layouts.
 I've managed to get my Linnstrument to become my main typing keyboard now with this method and having an all in one keyboard (pun intended) feels so nice.
 The pressure sensors even match the skill ceiling my WootingHE keyboard provides and more!
 Not even considered how to use the vertical and horizontal sliding inputs.
+Now I can just carry my ULTRA keyboard with me where ever I go.

 Thus this step by step guide will use a Linnstrument as the Midi input example but any other Midi controller should, potentially, be much easier since they don't have all the confounding settings a Linnstrument can have.